Hamza-Khiar/Instagram-Collections-Importer/Tasks.md

 - the user should prove that he owns both the accounts (by either logging in by Instagram pop-up or google pop-up; or provide the credentials to the website/page)
 - either with a headless chrome engine or some Instagram API or selenium

-- Pick which programming language you will use (typescript{bun},python,go,php)
+- Pick which programming language you will use (typescript{bun},python,go,php) : picked PHP

 ## Steps